Meghana2V/NASA_Exoplanet_Classification_using_MLalgos/README.md

 The following steps were applied to clean and prepare the data:

-	•	**Missing Data Handling**: Missing values were imputed using statistical methods like mean, median, and mode imputation.
+- **Missing Data Handling** : Missing values were imputed using statistical methods like mean, median, and mode imputation.
 In some cases, k-nearest neighbors (KNN) imputation was applied for better accuracy.
-	•	**Normalization**: Numerical features were normalized to bring all variables into comparable ranges, aiding the training of models like KNN and Random Forest.
+- **Normalization** : Numerical features were normalized to bring all variables into comparable ranges, aiding the training of models like KNN and Random Forest.
-	•	**One-Hot Encoding**: Categorical variables were transformed into binary vectors using one-hot encoding to make them suitable for machine learning algorithms.
+- **One-Hot Encoding** : Categorical variables were transformed into binary vectors using one-hot encoding to make them suitable for machine learning algorithms.

 ## Statistical Inferences

-	•	**Correlation Analysis**: Features like star mass, radius, and orbital period were found to have significant correlations with the target variable.
+- **Correlation Analysis** : Features like star mass, radius, and orbital period were found to have significant correlations with the target variable.
-	•	**Imbalanced Classes**: The dataset was imbalanced, with fewer exoplanets than non-exoplanets, which influenced model selection and metric focus.
+- **Imbalanced Classes** : The dataset was imbalanced, with fewer exoplanets than non-exoplanets, which influenced model selection and metric focus.

 ## Feature Extraction

 Feature selection techniques were applied to improve model performance:

-	•	**Key Features**: The most influential features included star mass, orbital period, and stellar radius, which significantly contributed to classification accuracy.
+- **Key Features** : The most influential features included star mass, orbital period, and stellar radius, which significantly contributed to classification accuracy.

 ## Models and Metrics

 The following models were applied in this project:

-	•	**Random Forest**: Selected for its robustness and ability to handle a large number of features.
+- **Random Forest** : Selected for its robustness and ability to handle a large number of features.
+- The Random forest has 35 estimators with 10 minimum sample splits RandomForestClassifier(min_samples_split=10, n_estimators=35, oob_score=True,random_state=0)
-	•	**K-Nearest Neighbors (KNN)**: Used due to its simplicity and effectiveness for smaller datasets.
+- **K-Nearest Neighbors (KNN)** : Used due to its simplicity and effectiveness for smaller datasets.
-	•	**XGBoost**: Chosen for its superior performance in handling tabular data and its ability to handle class imbalance effectively.
+- **XGBoost** : Chosen for its superior performance in handling tabular data and its ability to handle class imbalance effectively.

 ## Model Performance Metrics

-	•	**Accuracy**: Random Forest achieved an accuracy of X%, KNN achieved Y%, and XGBoost achieved Z%.
+- **Accuracy** : Random Forest achieved an accuracy of X%, KNN achieved Y%, and XGBoost achieved Z%.
-	•	**Precision and Recall**: Due to the imbalanced nature of the dataset, precision and recall were crucial metrics.
+- **Precision and Recall** : Due to the imbalanced nature of the dataset, precision and recall were crucial metrics.
-	•	**Random Forest**: Precision = A%, Recall = B%
+- **Random Forest** : Precision = A%, Recall = B%
-	•	**KNN**: Precision = C%, Recall = D%
+- **KNN** : Precision = C%, Recall = D%
-	•	**XGBoost**: Precision = E%, Recall = F%
+- **XGBoost** : Precision = E%, Recall = F%

-  •	**F1 Score**: The F1 score was computed to balance precision and recall.
+- **F1 Score** : The F1 score was computed to balance precision and recall.
-	•	**Random Fores**t: F1 = G
+- **Random Forest** : F1 = G
-	•	**KNN**: F1 = H
+- **KNN** : F1 = H
-	•	**XGBoost**: F1 = I
+- **XGBoost** : F1 = I

-	•	**ROC-AUC**: The area under the ROC curve was used to evaluate how well the models distinguished between exoplanet and non-exoplanet classes.
+- **ROC-AUC** : The area under the ROC curve was used to evaluate how well the models distinguished between exoplanet and non-exoplanet classes.
-	•	**Random Forest**: ROC-AUC = J
+- **Random Forest** : ROC-AUC = J
-	•	**KNN**: ROC-AUC = K
+- **KNN** : ROC-AUC = K
-	•	**XGBoost**: ROC-AUC = L
+- **XGBoost** : ROC-AUC = L

 ## Model Selection Rationale